-The Commission reviewed the outcome of most of the recommendations made in the 2003 and 2009 2017 Plan.
-Although most of the 2003 2017 recommendations were implemented and incorporated into code or practice, a few were either considered and rejected or not addressed due to lack of time or resources.
-Fewer of the 2009 recommendations were implemented.
-Where appropriate, those recommendations were re-included in this Plan or modified to reflect the realities that may have led to their not being implemented.
-Also included in the Appendix of this document is an updated overview of the Montebello Trail concept and a Summary Report from the Open House public outreach meeting., or changes in policies or priorities.
+The Commission reviewed the outcome of most of the recommendations made in the 2017 Plan.
+Although most of the 2017 recommendations were implemented and incorporated into code or practice, a few were either considered and rejected or not addressed due to lack of time or resources, or changes in policies or priorities.